notificationapi-com/docs/docs/components/unsubscribe-page.md

 ## Can I customize this page?

-You can replace the graphic with your own logo (PNG) from the Dashboard => Settings => Organization.
+You can replace the graphic with your own logo (PNG) from the [Organization Settings Tab](https://app.notificationapi.com/settings/organization).
 We are working on providing more branding options in the future.

 For enterprise customers, we provide completely customized experiences.